 - 1. Amounts due from insurance intermediaries - 2.
 Amounts due from insurance contract holders - 3.
 Reinsurers' share of insurance liabilities - 4.
-Amounts due from reinsurers for amounts already paid by the Company - 5.
-Intercompany/related party borrowings - 6.
+Intercompany/related party borrowings - 5.
 Investments and cash and cash equivalents

 As a general rule the company transacts its business on a cash basis.
 The company has in place internal control structures to assess and monitor credit exposures and risk thresholds.
 Normal credit terms provided by the Company range from 1 to 3 months.
 Credit risk with respect to debts is limited due to the large number of customers comprising the company's debtor base.